MA Fine Arts

-The programme is committed to providing a conducive learning environment not just as a result of Singapore's strategic geographic and culturally-connected position in Southeast Asia, but also leveraging the LASALLE integrated arts campus context.
-Through such a rich context and diverse international exposure, candidates have ample opportunities to further contemporary art discourses through their own research and practice, and graduate with global appeal.
+Through such a rich context and diverse international exposure, you will have ample opportunities to further contemporary art discourses through your own research and practice, and graduate with global appeal.

 This full-time programme spans three consecutive semesters within a 1.5-year duration.
 Semesters 1 and 2 each have two 30-credit modules.
 In Semester 2, a 30-credit elective module option is made available to you with a choice to take the module offered by your respective programme or, in consultation with your Programme Leader, select a module offered by another MA programme.
 The 60-credit module in the final (3rd) semester will support you to develop a thesis or a practice-based project/exhibition based on your research interests.